 The platform supports advanced features, including multi-document review (“Associate”), clause benchmarking, and the development of team-specific playbooks, making it suitable for everyone from solo practitioners to large in-house legal departments.

-According to our 2025 survey of 286 legal professionals, approximately 78% of corporate legal departments and law firms are actively utilizing AI, with 14% specifically using it for contract review.
+According to our 2025 survey of 286 legal professionals, approximately 78% of corporate legal departments and law firms are actively utilizing AI, with 14% specifically using it for contract review.Spellbook AI reviews on TrustRadius and G2 highlight its Microsoft Word integration and legal-specific AI as primary strengths.
+Custom pricing and the lack of full contract lifecycle management are cited as the main limitations compared to platforms like HyperStart CLM.

 If you’re evaluating Spellbook’s pricing and wondering whether there’s a more scalable alternative, HyperStart CLM might be the right fit.
 While Spellbook focuses on AI-assisted drafting inside Microsoft Word, HyperStart offers a contract lifecycle platform, often with more value at scale.

-Why choose HyperStart CLM as an alternative?
+Why choose HyperStart CLM over Spellbook?

 - Transparent, scalable pricing based on users and contract volume